Dental: Teeth and Gum Care

-How to Teach Your Child to Brush His Teeth
+How to Teach Your Child to Brush Their Teeth

 Tooth Brushing Tips

-- A worn-out toothbrush will not clean your child's teeth well.
-Replace the toothbrush at least every 3 months.
+- Replace the toothbrush at least every 3 months or if the bristles are frayed.
+A worn-out toothbrush will not clean your child's teeth well.

 How to Use Dental Floss